 We’ve found that building in a lot of downtime can help decrease the amount of stress that traveling can bring.
 Instead of trying to cram in as many activities as you can in a day, choose only one or two activities to do, and spend the rest of the time at a park or hanging out at a cafe.
 At the airport, try and arrive earlier than you would, to give you and your kids enough time to get to the gate.
 Choose layovers that are at least a few hours long, so that your kids have some time to run around and burn off some extra energy, before getting back on the plane.
 Carry along some snacks when you’re out and about to avoid mid-afternoon meltdowns.
 A little planning goes a long way when you travel with kids.

 People are sometimes surprised when we say that we’ve taken our kids to places like India or Paraguay or even Las Vegas.
 These places don’t spark the image of family-friendliness compared to places like Disneyland or Universal Studios.
 But in actuality, our kids had just as much fun visiting these places as they would visiting a theme park.

 For the most part, I consider any place as family-friendly, barring circumstances like political violence or civil war (you do still need to use your head about whether a place is safe for a traveler to visit).
 The way I see it, kids exist everywhere, so why wouldn’t everywhere be considered family-friendly?

-When you travel with kids, it helps to be open to what the definition of family-friendly might mean in the places that you visit.
+When you’re traveling with kids, it helps to be open to what the definition of family-friendly might mean in the places that you visit.
 Just because a destination doesn’t have a theme park or amenities that your children may be used to, it doesn’t mean that the people there are not going to be friendly towards you and your family.